pnp/blog/content/office-add-ins-community-call/2022-12-14/index.md

 **Is the auto open feature is available also for the IPAD platform?**

-I don't think office for IPAD is supported for current autoopen.
+I don't think office for IPAD is supported for the current autoopen feature.
 Office for web does support this.
 Please go to this link for further information.
 [Automatically open a task pane with a document - Office Add-ins | Microsoft Learn](https://techcommunity.microsoft.com/t5/microsoft-365-developer-platform/idb-p/Microsoft365DeveloperPlatform)

 **I can see that the Graph API is available https://graph.microsoft.com/v1.0/me/MailFolders/notes/messages, how can we add our add-in or any other UI so that the Notes can be accessed?
 Can we pin the task pane and see it in the Notes section?**